QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

     = I + A + \frac{A^2}{2!} + \cdots
 $$ (opexpo)

-This is the same as the definition for the matrix exponential.The exponential function arises naturally as the solution to ODEs in Banach space, one example of which (as we shall see) is distribution flows associated with continuous time Markov chains.
+This is the same as the definition for the matrix exponential.
+The exponential function arises naturally as the solution to ODEs in Banach space, one example of which (as we shall see) is distribution flows associated with continuous time Markov chains.